skypjack/entt/docs/md/graph.md

 out-edges for) as an argument.<br/>
-Finally, the adjacency matrix is an allocator-aware container and offers most of the functionalities one would expect from this type of containers, such as `clear` or 'get_allocator` and so on.
+Finally, the adjacency matrix is an allocator-aware container and offers most of the functionalities one would expect from this type of containers, such as `clear` or `get_allocator` and so on.

 ## Graphviz dot language

-As it's one of the most popular formats, the library offers minimal support for converting a graph to a Graphviz dot snippet.<br/>
+As it is one of the most popular formats, the library offers minimal support for converting a graph to a Graphviz dot snippet.<br/>
 The simplest way is to pass both an output stream and a graph to the `dot`
 function: